MMinusOne/AlgorithmicPlus/README.md

 - ❌ Refactor the code file structure.
 - ❌ Fork `lightweight-charts` and implement time sensitive functions in C++.
 - ❌ Make unit tests
+-  Figure out a better design for IInejctables `get_data`, such that it doesn't take `&mut self`

 I have plans to keep working on this.